 You are the Home Maintenance Crew

 Your maintenance budget now must cover more than a package of lightbulbs and batteries for smoke detectors.
-Aside from the emergency funds you've saved up, you'll want to plan on spending at least 1% of the home's value on maintenance projects each year.
+Aside from the emergency funds you've saved up, you'll want to plan on spending at least 1% of the home's value on maintenance and repair projects each year.

 When you move in (and pretty regularly after that) take stock of the appliances you have and what kind of shape they're in to prioritize upgrades and service.
 When was your furnace last inspected?
 Is the water heater an original feature of your 1950s home?
 Price a few out and put that heater near the top of your list—above, for example, an air conditioner or dishwasher.
 If unused, this maintenance cash will come in handy for larger projects, such as a roof replacement.

 More regular maintenance is required of you as a Springfield homeowner (or wherever your new purchase may be), too.
 That yard you've been dreaming about—it needs to be mowed, often.
 And that means you need to have a lawnmower.
 Still doesn't look as naturally manicured as the neighbor's yard?
 Pick up a weed-wacker to and clean up those edges.
 Depending on where you live, you'll also need a rake come fall (and leaf bags or a tarp to move leaves to the curb), and a shovel and deicer come winter.
 Plan ahead to maintain curb appeal - and the home's value.

 Most people know that apartment renters aren't responsible for making their own repairs.
 When something breaks, the renter calls the landlord or property manager, and a repair person is dispatched to fix the problem.